-Internships are short-term academic training for young professionals who join ILRI for a short period (usually 3 months or less but can be up to 6 months in length) as s part of their academic curriculum and are expected to resume their studies upon completion of their internship.
+Internships are short-term academic training for young professionals who join ILRI for a short period (usually 3 months or less but can be up to 6 months in length) as part of their academic curriculum and are expected to resume their studies upon completion of their internship.
 The internship aims at helping students connect theory to practice, as well as nurturing young minds into livestock agriculture.

 Interns work five days per week under the supervision and mentorship of a staff member in the department or program to which they are assigned.